StevenChristy/sfml-bootstrap/README.md

 ## Currently Supported Libraries

-SFML, SFGUI, TGUI, libnoise, bullet2 - See external/README.md for more details.
+SFML, SFGUI, TGUI, bullet2 - See external/README.md for more details.

 ## Notes